PritishDoc/DSA-in-C-/README.md

-# DSA-in-C++
+# DSA-in-Cpp
-Covering the full DSA syllabus as well as practicing the questions also like top questions from gfg and leetcode.
+I was covering the full DSA syllabus and practising the questions like top questions from gfg and leetcode.